 Why

-The current AUGE appointed by the CDSP, under the existing contract will produce their last AUG Statement and AUG Table to go live for AUG Year 2025/26.
+The current AUGE appointed by the CDSP, under the existing contract, will produce their last AUG Statement and AUG Table to go live for AUG Year 2025/26.

 In order to ensure an AUG Table is produced after this point, the CDSP would be required to start a procurement exercise to appoint an AUGE under a new contract.
 This exercise would ordinarily need to commence around May 2024, in order for the contract to be in place by May 2025.
 This is to ensure the required time for the AUGE to follow the procedure set out in the Framework to produce the AUG Statement and AUG Table for 2026/27.